alexanderpanchenko/sim-eval/README.md

 Contact
 =======

-For any question concerining this evaluation script please write to Alexander Panchenko (alexander.panchenko@student.uclouvain.be).
+For any question concerining this evaluation script please write to Alexander Panchenko (alexander.panchenko@uclouvain.be).
 Center for Natural Language Processing (CENTAL), Université catholique de Louvain, Belgium.
 August, 2012.

 References